Skip Navigation

 Appelbaum is a sought-after expert and has been quoted by many national publications including Associated PressDeadlineThe Hollywood Reporter, IndieWire, The Los Angeles Jewish Journal, The New York Times, RealScreenReuters, TabletUSA Today, Variety and The Washington Post.
 She has spoken on panels at the Association of Health Care Journalists Conference, ComNet, RealScreen Summit, Sundance Film Festival and SXSW, among others.

-She also supervises several Apprentices through RespectAbility’s Apprenticeship Program.
-Her Apprentices ultimately want to go into careers in journalism, public relations, political communications or the entertainment industry.
+She also supervises several Fellows through Disability Belongs™’ National Leadership Program.
+Her Fellows ultimately want to go into careers in the entertainment industry or in the media.

 Outside of work, Appelbaum is active in community theater.
 She has served in a variety of behind-the-scenes roles for more than a dozen musicals and plays.
 Having organized volunteer ASL interpreters and coordinated ADA seating at performances, as well as directing a nonverbal actor with cerebral palsy who uses a wheelchair, she understands first-hand the importance of inclusion of both performers and others with disabilities.